 A buy limit order is usually set at or below the current market price, and a sell limit order is usually set at or above the current market price.
 For an ETF trading at $25.50, for example, a buy limit order might be set at $25.40 and a sell limit order at $25.60.

-Of course, if you set your limit too high for a sell order, or too low for a buy order, you risk missing the trade in the timeframe you may want.
+Of course, if you set your limit too high for a sell order, or too low for a buy order, you risk missing the trade in the time frame you may want.
 This could result in paying a higher price than you want or receiving a lower price than you want if you are still looking to execute the trade.

-If you are entering a trade on Fidelity.com or Active Trader Pro®, use the drop-down menu to choose "Limit Order" versus "Market Order."
-For more on trading order types, read: Know your trading orders.
+If you are entering a trade on Fidelity.com or Active Trader Pro®, use the dropdown menu to select between Limit Order or Market Order.

 3. Avoid trading around the market open and close

-Lastly, Fidelity's ETF Services Group suggests that, due to observing increased ETF price volatility near the opening and closing bell, investors may want to consider avoiding trading at these times.
-When volatility is higher, the range of publicly quoted bid and ask prices (known as depth of book) can be limited.
-That makes it a little harder to be matched up with your desired price, compared with market hours when there is less volatility and greater depth.
+Lastly, Fidelity's ETF Management & Strategy Team suggests that, due to the potential for increased ETF price volatility near the opening and closing bell, investors may want to consider avoiding trading at these times.
+When volatility is higher, the range of publicly quoted bid and ask prices (known as depth of book) for a given trade size can be limited.
+Note that during periods of higher-than-normal volatility, these intraday differences may be irrelevant due to the market being more volatile in general.